no-such-anthony/scrapligo-play/README.md

 - waitgroup3b - Restructure into functions
 - waitgroup3c - Attempt at a simple playbook/runbook/taskbook in code example, results placed in host struct
 - waitgroup3d - Attempt at a simple playbook/runbook/taskbook in code example, results returned from function
-- waitgroup3e - Like waitgroup3d but trying interfaces, filters, and a simple package structure, gomiko (work in progress)
+- waitgroup3e - Like waitgroup3d but
+</pre>- interface decorators for task interfaces (https://refactoring.guru/design-patterns/decorator/go/example)
+</pre>- filters
+</pre>- simple package structure
+</pre>- as well as scrapligo, added gomiko and restconf examples
+</pre>- still work in progress
 - waitgroup4 - Waitgroup with semaphore to restrict number of goroutines.
 - workerpool1 - In/Out buffered channels with a boolean 'done' channel for completion.
 - workerpool2 - In/Out buffered channels with a results returned channel.